This page may contain affiliate links.

 Recommendation

-Disclosure: Grayl provided the author with a Geopress for this review.
+Disclosure: Grayl donated a Geopress for review.

-Although allowing any wet filter to freeze is likely a careless thing to do, how does this handle the accidental freeze?
+1. Although allowing any wet filter to freeze is likely a careless thing to do, how does this handle the accidental freeze?
 I noticed it uses different filtration technology from the Sawyer line.

-Here’s what they say: Cartridges are not significantly degraded after one freeze/ thaw cycle.
+1. Here’s what they say: Cartridges are not significantly degraded after one freeze/ thaw cycle.
 However, don’t use a cartridge after 3 or more

 freeze/thaw cycles.
 Protect your GEOPRESS in freezing temperatures by keeping it full of water and insulate in a jacket or sleeping bag.